 If the devil is indeed in the details, you’ll want to take notes as the HospitalDesign360 faculty share their checklists, insights, and experience.
 Take a moment to get to know our talented faculty, and to take a sneak peek at “one key thing” they say you’ll take home from this conference that will have a truly positive impact on the success of your project.
+You can also get to know this year’s consulting architects who will participate in the one-on-one consultation sessions.

 Dan Chapel, AIA, NCARB, President, Chapel Associates Architects, Little Rock, Arkansas